MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

 ### Detecting when a user has tapped on a push notification

 Sometimes it's helpful to determine if user has tapped push notification.
-To perform this task, implement one of the callbacks defined in `UNUserNotificationDelegate`.
+For this task, implement one of the callbacks defined in `UNUserNotificationDelegate`.
 See [Apple's documentation](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate) for more details.

 > [!NOTE]
 > The solution below requires iOS 10 or later.